strimzi/test-clients/admin/README.md

 The configuration of the Admin client is then stored in `~/.admin-client/config.properties` file.

+In case you want to store the configuration file in different location, you can specify the `CONFIG_FOLDER_PATH` where the `.admin-client` folder with the `config.properties` file will be created.

 ## Local development & testing

 In case you want to build the CLI tool locally, I recommend to install GraalVM and run